duckietown/book-devmanual-lx/src/create/01-lx-structure-duckietown-learning-experience.md

 (lx-structure)=
 # Step 1: Review the LX Structure

-A Duckietown learning experience is structured in three parts, each implemented by a different directory.
+A Duckietown LX is structured in three parts, each implemented by a different directory.
 These directories are created for you when running the command `dts lx create` (more on this in the following sections of this manual).
 When distributed, they will reside in three different Git repositories.

-If you are reading this as a learner, you will only need to use the single LX directory provided to you by your instructor or class instructions.
+If you are reading this as a learner, you will only need to use the single LX directory provided by your instructor.
 All the necessary behind the scenes components to drive the LX activities will be handled automatically by `dts`.

 (lx-structure-three-parts-make-a-single-lx)=
-## Three parts make a single LX
+## Three but One

-A Learning Experience (LX) is broken down into three parts:
+A LX is broken down into three parts:

 - A _learner's workspace_;
 - A _back-end_;